japgolly/scalajs-react/doc/CALLBACK.md

 The `Callback` class encapsulates logic and side-effects that are meant to be *executable by React*, when/if React chooses to execute it.
 Examples are React responding to the user clicking a button, or React unmounting a component.

-There's also a this blog post with a great introduction to typed side-effects: http://typelevel.org/blog/2017/05/02/io-monad-for-cats.html
+There's also this blog post with a great introduction to typed side-effects: http://typelevel.org/blog/2017/05/02/io-monad-for-cats.html

 **WARNING**: *If you're new to scalajs-react and typed effects (or just functional programming in general), then it's important you read this because if you incorrectly mix this with imperative-style code that performs side-effects, you'll likely have runtime bugs where data goes stale and/or changes go undetected.*